-2.6 Decision making
+2.7 Decision making

 Managing is making decisions.
 In any system, every person makes decisions at all levels.
 From a manager who makes decisions that regard the whole system, such as finance-driven decisions, to an operator who makes decisions regarding the task under performance, the system functioning is supported by different decisions that are made at its different levels.
 Decision-making involves a cognitive process that leads to an action with aim of producing satisfying outcomes (Elliot, 2005).
-Theoretically, decision-making can be described in relation to various dimensions such as rational versus irrational, cognitive versus emotional, goal-driven versus event-driven (Boy, 2013).
+Theoretically, decision-making can be described in relation to WWW: www.resolute-eu.org Page 25 of 127 Email: infores@resolute-eu.org various dimensions such as rational versus irrational, cognitive versus emotional, goal-driven versus event-driven (Boy, 2013).
 Decision-making involves three main attributes: goals and objectives, alternatives and selection principles, criteria and processes.
 In every dimension, decision-making results from trade-offs between efficiency and thoroughness (Hollnagel, 2009).
 If the efficiency goal prevails some control may be lost due to some incompatibility between the performed actions and the related performance conditions; if the thoroughness goal dominates, actions may be delayed and miss their performance useful time.
 Thus, decision-making requires a balance between efficiency and thoroughness, which is made of experience in practice so that the right actions will be performed in due time.